linux-test-project/ltp/doc/developers/test_case_tutorial.rst

 You can also use ``edit`` and ``git commit --amend`` together to change a commit deep in your history, but without resetting the 'index'.
-The 'index' contains changes which you have staged with ``git add``, but not yet committed.
+The 'index' contains changes which you have staged with :git_man:`add`, but not yet committed.

 So now that the commit history has been cleaned up, we need to submit a patch to the mailing list or make a pull request on GitHub.
 The mailing list is the